 Located just outside the charming little town of Bale, the Meneghetti Winery processes its vineyards in an environmentally sustainable way.
 The land around the winery is rich in minerals, particularly in iron – this gives the red wine produced at the winery its specific red colour.
 This soil also absorbs the sea air (the winery is only a few km inland from the coastline) as well as the Mediterranean plants that grow in the surroundings.

 The Winery offers an exclusive tasting package – up to 10 people can enjoy 6 vintages from 2006, 2007, 2008, 2009, 2010 and 2011 as well as tasting the olive oils also produced on the site, and a tour of the vineyard and cellar.
-This package costs 3,450 Kuna and must be booked ahead (by at least 48 hours).

 The Meneghetti Winery is in fact also a hotel – with rooms, suites and villas all available to book.
 This would be an amazing option for a weekend (or longer!) break in Istria – relaxing in the pretty countryside whilst sampling the excellent wine and food.

 Situated at 200m above sea level just outside the town of Buje in northern Istria is Clai Winery, producing mainly native grapes and olives.
 All wines they produce are organic, with dry white and reds plus sparkling and dessert wines on offer.
 They also produce their own olive oil and grappa.